-Assemble the pre-cut FB Board insulating board to fit under the oven.
-It can be assembled on wet or dry concrete.
-Do not use adhesive.
+Cut and assemble the FB Board insulating board to fit under the oven.
+It can be assembled on wet or dry concrete, and does not require adhesive.

 Oven Floor Assembly

 Assemble and level the cooking floor on a bed of fine sand.